Mental Health Facilities Great Falls, MT

 Mental Health Facilities in Great Falls, MT

-Below is the full listing of mental health facilities in Great Falls, MT.
+Below is a listing of mental health facilities in Great Falls, MT.
 Many of the treatment centers also provide co-occurring mental health and addiction treatment for dual diagnosis disorders for those who struggle with alcohol abuse or drug addiction.
 Mental health centers in Great Falls, Montana provide residential and outpatient treatment for various mental health issues including eating disorders such as bulimia and anorexia, panic disorders, schizophrenia, ADHD, PTSD, mood disorders, depression, personality disorders, phobias and other mental illness.

-Call (855) 802-1592 for 24/7 help with treatment.
+Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

 Center For Mental Health New Directions Center